rinnocente/qe-full-6.0-with-thermo-pw/README.md

 - it is built taking directly the sources from the official thermo-pw repository and compiling them with gfortran-6 during the docker build phase
 - it installs **gv** to display postscript files

-Thermo-pw produces graphics with gnuplot and therefore it requires the -X option of ssh to get them .
+Thermo-pw produces graphics with gnuplot and therefore it requires the -X option of ssh to display them on the screen.
 Use **gv** to display postscript files.

 **Quantum Espresso** is a widely used package for electronic structure calculations.